Lower Silesia: Tourism

-The A4 motorway and A18 motorway run through Lower Silesia.

 Lower Silesia is one of the most visited regions in Poland.
 It is famous for a large number of castles and palaces (more than 100), inter alia: Książ Castle, Czocha Castle, Grodziec Castle, Gola Dzierżoniowska Castle, Oleśnica Castle, Kamieniec Ząbkowicki Palace.
 There is also a lot in the Jelenia Góra valley.

 The most widely visited city is Wrocław where the Festival of Good Beer is held every year on the second weekend of June.

+Lower Silesia boasts three World Heritage Sites and 22 Historic Monuments of Poland: